Skip to main content

 • Enable proximity verification for observations

-• Enable elopement detection via fixed BLE receivers
+• Enable elopement detection via fixed BLE gateways

 • Provide real-time distance for patient list ordering